sikorka/enviro/micropython/pico/enviroplus/sensors/savetofile/README.md

   when plugged into a computer (Mac in my case) - it is very difficult to add high temp-resistant RTC clock to Pico
 - *minor*: Pico restarts (when on battery) few times per day (successfully)

+All of these issues are gone when [sending data wirelessly](../sensorcommunity/README.md).

 TODO
 ----

 - How to add SD card to save more data?
 - How to add time component that works in high outdoor temps?

+All of these TODOs are solved when [sending data wirelessly](../sensorcommunity/README.md).